Contents

 The Scope of Issues Which PCB Troubleshooting Deals With

-The operations of PCB electronics revolve around electricity which is the flow of electrons from one level to another.
+The operations of PCB electronics revolve around electricity, which is the flow of electrons from one level to another.
 The functions of PCB electronics are based on the regulation of voltage and currents within the circuit board.

-The elements which imbue a PCB electronic with such regulatory attributes include resistors, capacitors, inductors, and soldered wiring.
+The elements that imbue a PCB electronic with such regulatory attributes include resistors, capacitors, inductors, and soldered wiring.
 However, damages due to voltage spikes and over-current torrents can disrupt the pattern of electron flow in the board.

 Most of the defects resulting from such disruptions are known as intermittent failures.

-Factors That Determine Which Troubleshooting Technique Is the Most Effective in a Given Case
+Which Troubleshooting Technique Is the Most Effective in a Given Case

 The number of layers, the size, the range of components, etc., influence the viability of a PBC troubleshooting technique used.
 Highly sophisticated boards will most likely require you to troubleshoot using special equipment.